civicrm/civicrm-dev-docs/docs/documentation/extensions.md

 1. For the file name, use something like `foobar.yml`, where "foobar" is your extension's **short name**.
 This is the name that will be used in the URL for your docs.
 1. Copy paste the following content into the file editor:

-    ```
+    ```yaml
     name: Foo Bar
     description: Provides a baz for every contact's bat
-    languages:
+    langs:
       en:
         repo: 'https://github.com/username/org.civicrm.foobar'
     ```